htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 '''''''

 :macro-def:`DAGMAN_CONFIG_FILE[DAGMan]`
     The path and name of the configuration file to be used by :tool:`condor_dagman`.
-This configuration variable is set automatically by :tool:`condor_submit_dag`, and it should not be explicitly set by the user.
-Defaults to the empty string.
+    This option is set by :tool:`condor_submit_dag` automatically and should not be set explicitly by the user.
+Defaults to an empty string.

 :macro-def:`DAGMAN_USE_STRICT[DAGMan]`
     An integer defining the level of strictness :tool:`condor_dagman` will